Long-term Care Basics

 - Others may find they continue to need assistance throughout the day and remain at the nursing home for extended periods of time.

-Long-term care insurance enables you to receive care in your home, the community, an alternate living facility (e.g. Alzheimer's Facility), or in a nursing facility.
+Long-term care insurance refers to insurance that may pay for long-term care services that individuals who are chronically ill or suffering from a disabling condition, or cognitive impairment rely upon.
+Long-term care insurance may enable you to receive long-term care services in your home, the community, an alternate facility (e.g. Alzheimer’s Facility), or in a nursing facility.
 It also helps protect you from depleting your assets and diverting your retirement income in order to receive the necessary care.

 People consider purchasing long-term care insurance for a variety of reasons.
 Some buy to preserve assets they have worked hard to accumulate.
 For others, long-term care insurance offers a sense of independence – freedom from having to rely on children or the government to provide care.
 Given the option, many would prefer that the family was there for support, not as primary care providers.